Pop-Ups That Actually Hit: ATL Chefs Worth Showing Up For

 This is the start of a series — a running list of Atlanta pop-ups that actually hit.
 The ones I’ve gone out of my way for, thought about after, & would send my friends to without hesitation.

 No hype.
 Just taste.
-Enjoy part I.
+Enjoy part II.

 Polish comfort food with Atlanta grit.
 Beksa isn’t just a pop-up, it’s a story told through technique, detail, & deeply intentional cooking.
 The pierogi alone are worth planning your weekend around.